Uinyw/financetracker/pages/use_cases/use_case_descriptions_management_of_income_sources.md

 7. The system updates the transaction.

 Alternative flows:
 3a.
-No transaction with the given ID exists: The systems informs the user about the non-existense of the transaction to edit.
+No transaction with the given ID exists: The systems informs the user about the non-existence of the transaction to edit.
 7a.
 The provided data is invalid: The systems informs the user about his invalid input.

 Information Requirements: BankAccountID, ID, Name, Description, Categories, Periodicity (OneTime, Monthly, Quarterly, HalfYearly, Yearly), Dynamic or Static, Monetary Amount, transaction Records